 DRYER Equipment A heated chamber in which pottery is dried before firing.

 DRYING Process.
 Critical part of pottery making.
-Clay drys in different ways depending its thickness.
+Clay dries in different ways depending its thickness.
 Large pieces dry slower than small ones.
 Too fast drying can lead to uneven shrinkage and cracking before and during firing.
 As well as heat, moisture needs to be extracted carefully.

-Photo: Source unknown Date: 1950s
+| Drying mangle Photo: Source unknown Date: 1950s |

 DRYING STOVE Equipment.
 A heated chamber in which pottery is dried before firing.

-Twyfords Pottery Ducks in 1980s Bathroom Colours
+| Twyfords Pottery Ducks From 1980s Bathroom Colours catalogue |

-DUCKERS Dialect.
-Large pebbles, no smaller than an apple.
-Good for throwing?
 With thanks to @pottrays for the suggestion.

 UPDATE 04.04.2019: "The company announced today that cash flow pressures and deteriorating sales has lead to its collapse."
 Administrators were brought in and a sale of the Dudson brand was quickly made to the pottery firm of Churchill China.
 318 workers were made redundant.